History of the Meriden Historical Society, Inc.

 A branch office building at 540 West Main Street was purchased from the Connecticut National Bank to house the records and publications used for historical research.

-The W. Main building was sold and a larger one at 1090 Hanover St. was purchased.
+The West Main building was sold and a larger one at 1090 Hanover St. was purchased.

 The barn at the Morehouse Research Center renovated for archival storage.